openvinotoolkit/training_extensions/docs/source/tutorials/base/how_to_train/detection.rst

 To learn more about optimization, refer to `NNCF repository <https://github.com/openvinotoolkit/nncf>`_.

 2. Command example for optimizing a PyTorch model (`.pth`) with OpenVINO NNCF.
-We can also simplify the commanline by adding ``--data data.yaml`` parameter instead of specifying training and validation paths there.

 .. code-block::